 CFAN is a global network that brings together developing countries, donors, institutions, and regional and international organizations.
 To ensure additionality and reduce costs, CFAN partners with existing initiatives and organizations experienced in building in-country climate finance capacity.

-CFAN is managed by a network coordinator, currently RMI — an independent, non-partisan, nonprofit organization.
+CFAN is managed by a network coordinator, currently RMI — founded as Rocky Mountain Institute, RMI is an independent, non-partisan, nonprofit organization.
 The Network is guided by a Steering Committee and Advisory Group comprised of member initiatives, country representatives, and donors.
 Details on each of these roles and their responsibilities can be found below.

 - Coordinating country demand for advisors